LPHS Cavalier Cord Program

 Your personal appearance is considered very important.
 A standard of dress reflecting your volunteer status is equally important.
 Remember you are representing LPHS at all times.

 Document all work and make sure to secure the signature of the supervising adult on the documentation form.
-These forms are available at the Greeter’s Desk and from Mrs. Anderson in the Dean’s Office.
+These forms are available at the Greeter’s Desk.
 All school service hours, i.e. runners, teachers’/coaches’ helpers, must be validated by the school staff member who is supervising the student.
 School service hours are limited to 25 per year.

 You will benefit from your volunteering by building on your leadership, communication, and decision-making skills.
 You will also learn a lot about yourself.
 This will help you develop academically by being able to integrate your learning experiences with practical experiences.
 At the same time, others will benefit from your volunteerism.